 Soldiers and veterans who served from 2003-2015 may be affected.
 If you were issued the dual-sided Combat Arms Earplugs™ (CAEv2) for hearing protection, and were exposed to artillery fire, exploding bombs or ordnance during your term of service and have suffered hearing loss, tinnitus, or inner ear balance issues, you may be entitled to compensation.

 At Terrell Hogan, we represent the injured as they seek justice.
 It is important to consult with a personal injury attorney experienced in product liability cases, who has the resources to vigorously pursue justice on your behalf.
-Consider contacting our case manager, U.S. Navy veteran Joseph Jones, LT, USN (LDO Law) Retired or attorney Albert Lechner for a free consultation.
+Consider contacting our case manager, U.S. Navy veteran Joseph Jones, LT, USN (LDO Law) Retired.